So, you’re looking for the best Chromebooks for kids.

 Cons: Smaller screen size, more fragile due to the thin build, uses a Rockchip CPU which means Linux can’t be run (for most users, this isn’t an issue)

-Check out the ASUS C201 on Amazon.
+Check out the buzz about the ASUS C201 on Amazon.

 3. HP Chromebook 14